sagesteppe/BarnebyLives/README.md

 **Electronic data for mass digital specimen upload**
 - Puts out data in formats congruent with Symbiota, Darwincore, Rocky Moutain Herbarium, and Consortium of Pacific Northwest Herbaria.

-If the datasheet which is submitted to BarnebyLives! contains text in a cell, the program WILL NOT BE QUERIED for that variable if it is under 'Site Characteristics'.

 Currently BarnebyLives!
 Is being run on a juiced up computer either in Rogers Park Chicago or Reno.
 The amount of data which it queries is very large.
 Please let me know if you have a query and I will run it for you.
 If you only collect from a smaller portion of the West, e.g. a certain state, or FS/BLM Unit/Field Office, you should be able to set up a local instance.
 Although, the documentation for such an endeavor is nascent the endeavor is simple, see "crop2boundary" for the workflow.

 ## Installation